 At the site-scale, we used GAMMs to inspect relationships between the site prevalence estimate and environmental predictors (Figure 5, Table S13).
 Our results showed that small-scale parameters such as water physico-chemistry and community metrics are better predictors of site prevalence estimates than larger scale metrics (e.g., lake- or landscape-scale parameters; Table S13) suggesting the local scale is more appropriate for management and conservation strategies.
 Turbidity, DO, Conductivity, Area:Perimeter and Perimeter models must, however, be carefully interpreted because of gaps in the corresponding environmental gradient (Figure 5).

 All physico-chemistry parameters models (turbidity, temperature, dissolved oxygen, conductivity, and pH) were good predictors of infection prevalence at the site-scale (Figure 5a–e) than the null model (Table S13).
 Given the simplicity of sampling water physico-chemistry measurements, these metrics might be useful as proxies of parasite infection for monitoring and managing strategies.
-Consequently, we encourage researchers to investigate these relationships in other parasite species, geographical localities, and types of habitats as our data provide only a snapshot the complexity of fish-parasite associations in natural systems.
+Consequently, we encourage researchers to investigate these relationships in other parasite species, geographic localities, and types of habitats as our data provide only a snapshot the complexity of fish-parasite associations in natural systems.

 Surprisingly, most habitat structure features were not good predictors of prevalence of infection in site-scale fish communities from the littoral zone.
 However, we found a strong (D2 = 84.17%) negative relationship between the macrophyte cover and the prevalence of infection in transect sites (Figure 5g).
 This was somewhat surprising as previous studies suggested heavier infection is associated with more vegetated zones (Hartmann and Nümann 1977; Marcogliese et al. 2001; Ondrackova et al. 2004).
-However, trematode cercariae have a short free-living stage (24-72h depending on species and environmental conditions) (Galaktionov and Dobrovolskij 2003; Morley 2012) and thus physical barriers created by aquatic vegetation or other debris might prevent the cercaria from encountering a suitable host (Bartoli and Boudouresque 1997; Welsh et al. 2014), Another explanation is that the snail species releasing cercaria in our system may not be as reliant on macrophytes as some other aquatic gastropods.
+However, trematode cercariae have a short free-living stage (24-72h depending on species and environmental conditions) (Galaktionov and Dobrovolskij 2003; Morley 2012) and thus physical barriers created by aquatic vegetation or other debris might prevent the cercaria from encountering a suitable host (Bartoli and Boudouresque 1997; Welsh et al. 2014).
+Another explanation is that the snail species releasing cercaria in our system may not be as reliant on macrophytes as some other aquatic gastropods.
 For example, the mud Amnicola (Amnicola limosus) is the second intermediate host to at least one species of the black spot trematode guild in our lake system (L’Heureux, personal communications).
 This freshwater snail species live partially in the lake sediment from the littoral zone (Pinel-Alloul and Magnin 1973) and often grazes on periphyton (Kesler 1981).
 Consequently, we would not expect a strong relationship with macrophyte cover and cercaria presence for infections transmitted by this species.